 Other Important Info: Wheelchair accessible

-- The main gate is open from 7am to 3pm Monday through Friday.
+- Main Gate: Open 7am to 3pm, Monday through Friday.